ShampooDeng/triangulate-rs-egui/README.md

 The goal is to accomplish the task of my Computational Geometry course solely with rust.

-This project is still working in progress, ^w^.

 [Screencast from 2024-08-13 13-08-52.webm](https://github.com/user-attachments/assets/44a11041-c5c5-4cd4-ac0d-10d613dc3be4)

 ## Feature